watercourse-cc/watercourse/services.md

 Wheelchair-accessible: Yes

-## Call us to get started
+### How to get started

 Call us at [612-822-8227](tel:612-822-8227) to speak with a staff member or leave a voicemail message.

-To start services, you can complete a brief (5-10 minute) phone intake, or schedule a free consultation about our services.
+We'll complete a brief (5-10 minute) phone intake.

-During your first session, your therapist will be asking questions about your immediate concerns and gather additional background information to help determine your goals.
+During your first session, your therapist will ask about your immediate concerns, gather additional background information, and work with you to determine your goals.

 ### Payment options: